 It is important to know your oxygen saturation level if you have a health condition that affects how much oxygen is in your blood.
 When your blood oxygen level is low, the cells and tissues of your body receive less oxygen, which means your body cannot function the way it should.
 This can negatively impact all your bodily functions and can also put a strain on your heart and your brain.

 According to the American Thoracic Society, most people need an oxygen saturation level of at least 89% to keep their cells healthy.
 Having a blood oxygen level lower than this for short periods of time is not believed to be dangerous.
-However, your cells and tissues may become damaged if your oxygen saturation level runs low many times or continuously.2 As such, anyone with a lower oxygen saturation or with an O2 sat that drops during certain activities, like exercise or sleep, should be monitoring their O2 saturation regularly.
+However, your cells and tissues may become damaged if your oxygen saturation level runs low many times or continuously.
+As such, anyone with a lower oxygen saturation or with an O2 sat that drops during certain activities, like exercise or sleep, should be monitoring their O2 saturation regularly.

 To get the most accurate O2 sat reading from your pulse oximeter, there needs to be enough blood flow to the hand and finger wearing the device.
-This means the best reading occurs when your hand is warm, relaxed and below the level of your heart.2
+This means the best reading occurs when your hand is warm, relaxed and below the level of your heart.

 Because SpO2 levels vary from person to person, the best way to ensure you are getting accurate readings is to begin by recording your oxygen saturation level at rest and at different activity levels over a period of time.
 Getting a baseline O2 saturation allows you to see your typical range throughout the day, which then allows you to see when there are any abnormal drops in your SpO2.
-Generally speaking, a drop of about 3 or 4% from your usual oxygen saturation is a concern.

 An inaccurate pulse oximetry reading can be misleading and alarming.
 To get the best oxygen saturation reading possible, consider the following tips: